When is RuPaul's Drag Race UK released? Start date, guest judges and contestants

 When is RuPaul’s Drag Race UK on TV?

-Although we don’t have an exact air date just yet, the BBC have said eight episodes of Drag Race UK will air Autumn 2019.
+Although we don’t have an exact air date just yet, the BBC have said eight episodes of Drag Race UK will air October 2019.

 How can I watch RuPaul’s Drag Race UK on TV?